olawuyio/snake290/README.md

-# SnakeGame *Note this file is subject to change
+# SnakeGame

-SnakeGame is a compilation of code that deals with game logic and rendering
+SnakeGame is a snake game written in Python 3 using pygame.

 ## Index